Importance of Mental Health For Elders

 The Landscape of Mental Health in Elders

 Contrary to popular assumption, older persons frequently have strong mental health.
-Research indicates that a considerable proportion of seniors feel fulfilled and have a purpose in their later years.
-It’s crucial to recognize that this age group also has a high prevalence of mental health issues.
+Research indicates that a considerable proportion of seniors feel fulfilled and have a sense of purpose in their later years.
+However, it is also important to understand the Importance of Mental Health For Elders, as this age group faces a high prevalence of mental health challenges.

 Anxiety: Older adults may experience restlessness, exhaustion, and trouble focusing as a result of worries about their health, money, or future.